slimgroup/Software.SEG2020/siahkoohi2020SEGwdp/README.md

 `src/model.py`: includes `LearnedImaging` class definition, which involves `train` and `test` functions.

 `src/sample.py`: script for loading the obtained estimations after (while) training and creating figures in the manuscript.
-Not that the script will throw an assertation error if there are no estumations.
+Not that the script will throw an assertation error if there are no estimations.

 ### Running the code